Arabic, Islamic, and Middle Eastern Studies

 Students must take a total of six culture courses relating to AIMES (two lower-level and four upper-level) from at least three different departments.
 No more than two courses may be counted for AIMES credit from the department in which a student majors.
 A maximum of three courses for AIMES credit may be taken from any one department.

 Three quarters of Arabic are required.
 Students with prior knowledge of a relevant language may take a test that certifies that they have fulfilled this requirement.

 In lieu of one of the six required courses in Middle Eastern and Islamic cultures, students may elect to do an independent study/reading course on a project in consultation with a member of the AIMES Faculty Advisory Council.
 This project may entail fieldwork with local Islamic and diaspora Middle Eastern communities in the Bay Area.

 Students enrolled in the AIMES minor are strongly encouraged to participate in SCU-approved study abroad programs that pertain to Arabic, Islamic, and Middle Eastern studies.
-Before enrolling in any such program, students should check with the director and faculty members of the AIMES minor as well as the International Programs Office.
+Before enrolling in any such program, students should check with the director and faculty members of the AIMES minor as well as the Global Engagement Office.

 ANTH 156.
 Anthropology of Muslim Peoples and Practices

 ANTH 187.
 Middle East: Gender and Sexuality